Cinema: An International History of Film

 Sergio Leone made a trilogy of Italian 'spaghetti westerns', beginning with Fistful of Dollars (Per un pugno di dollari, 1964) - an unofficial remake of Akira Kurosawa's Yojimbo - and culminating with The Good, the Bad, and the Ugly (Il Buono, Il Brutto, Il Cattivo) in 1966.
 The series starred Clint Eastwood, who would later direct his own classic western, Unforgiven (1992).
 Leone's masterpiece was the epic Once Upon a Time in the West (C'era una volta il west, 1969).

-A 'porno chic' trend in Japan was initiated by Tetsuji Takechi's taboo-breaking 白日夢 (1964), which launched the pinku-eiga (pink film) genre.
+A 'porno chic' trend in Japan was initiated by Tetsuji Takechi's taboo-breaking Daydream (白日夢, 1964), which launched the pinku-eiga (pink film) genre.
 Pinku-eiga was later sub-divided into films classed as sensationalist (shigeki rosen), fetishistic (ijoseiai rosen), and exploitative (harenchi rosen).
 Japan also produced soft-core sexploitation films known as jitsuro.

 In a break from the prevalent French Poetic Realism, film critics writing for Cahiers du cinéma magazine began making their own films, in a movement that became known as the nouvelle vague (French New Wave).
 Cahiers writers such as Jean-Luc Godard and François Truffaut recognised the individualism of directors such as Howard Hawks and Alfred Hitchcock, and this realisation led to the politique des auteurs - the notion, popularised by Alexandre Astruc, that a director has artistic control over a film in the same way that an author has over a novel.
-They key text in the formation of the New Wave was Truffaut's Une certaine tendance du cinéma Français, published in Cahiers in 1954 and decrying what he saw as the retrogressive state of French cinema ("the deliberately pessimistic examination I have undertaken of a certain tendency of the French cinema").
+They key text in the formation of the New Wave was Truffaut's A Certain Tendency of French Cinema (Une certaine tendance du cinéma Français), published in Cahiers in 1954 and decrying what he saw as the retrogressive state of French cinema ("the deliberately pessimistic examination I have undertaken of a certain tendency of the French cinema").

 Jean Rouche's cinéma vérité film Chronicle of a Summer (Chronique d'un été, 1961) was an attempt to achieve a more realistic vision in documentary filmmaking.
 The television documentary Primary (Robert Drew, 1960) and the 'rockumentary' (rock documentary) Dont Look Back (D.A.
 Pennebaker, 1967) were part of a 'direct cinema' movement, influenced by cinéma vérité.
 (Rockumentaries were parodied by Rob Reiner's 'mockumentary' (mock documentary) This Is Spinal Tap, in 1984.)
 The self-reflexive cinéma vérité was concerned with the interrogation of cinematic truth, whereas direct cinema attempted a more objective 'fly-on-the-wall' observational style.

 Gillo Pontecorvo's The Battle of Algiers (La battaglia di Algeri, 1965) was a vérité-style reconstruction of the Algerian Revolution, and Algerian director Mohamed Bouamari (El faham, 1973) called for a cinema djidid (new cinema) movement to respond to the problems facing the ordinary people of the country.
-The movement's greatest triumph was the epic Chronique des années de braise (Mohammed Lakhdar-Hamina, 1975), and it followed the politically radical films of Algerian cinema mudjahad (freedom-fighter cinema), such as L'aube des damnés (Ahmed Rachedi, 1965).
+The movement's greatest triumph was the epic Chronique des années de braise ['chronicle of the years of fire'] (Mohammed Lakhdar-Hamina, 1975), and it followed the politically radical films of Algerian cinema mudjahad (freedom-fighter cinema), such as L'aube des damnés ['dawn of the damned'] (Ahmed Rachedi, 1965).

 British cinema continued its realist aesthetic with films such as Saturday Night and Sunday Morning (Karel Reisz, 1960) and Ken Loach's Kes (1969).
 Their polar opposite was Lawrence of Arabia (1962), one of David Lean's most spectacular British epics.